-The 2013 season saw Li's latest success story emerge as sophomore transfer Haley Ishimatsu, the younger sister of former USC diving champion Victoria Ishimatsu, set an NCAA record (396.75) en route to the NCAA platform title.
+The 2013 season saw Li’s latest success story emerge as Ishimatsu, then a sophomore transfer and the younger sister of former USC diving champion Victoria Ishimatsu, set an NCAA record (396.75) en route to the NCAA platform title.
 She also won the event at the Pac-12 Championships to go with a second on 1-meter and a fourth on 3-meter.
 Freshman Sam Adams was also a two-time Pac-12 finalist.
-On the men's side, Jordan Gear repeated as a Pac-12 finalist on platform.
+On the men’s side, Jordan Gear repeated as a Pac-12 finalist on platform.

 In 2012 under Li, senior Victoria Ishimatsu won her first career NCAA title and became the first conference diver to win the Women’s Diver of the Year four straight years (she was also the first to do it three straight).
 Ishimatsu won the NCAA title on 1-meter and was seventh on 3-meter, finishing with five career All-American honors.
 She was named Pac-12 Diver of the Meet for the third year in a row at the 2012 Pac-12 Championships after she won her fourth straight title on 3-meter (386.80) -- becoming the first Pac-12 woman to win four in a row on the same board -- and her third consecutive crown on 1-meter (337.05).
 Gear, as a freshman, was a finalist on platform at the Pac-12s last year, taking fourth.